/ Social /

 WM is committed to a diverse Board of Directors.
 This is evidenced by the fact that one-third of our Board members are women, and 22% self-identify as ethnic minorities.

 WM’s efforts to create a more diverse and inclusive workforce represent a long-term commitment.
 As the U.S. grapples with long-standing issues related to racial injustice, inequality and fairness, we have also been confronting these hard realities.

 For example, we launched the Power of One, a movement focused on the impact one person can have, designed to enable all employees to commit to doing one thing to be part of the solution and improve IE&D at WM.
 Employees have pledged to educate themselves on IE&D issues, share what they learn with family members, and mentor and guide diverse emerging leaders.
 With nearly 50,000 employees, we believe that many small actions can add up to powerful change.

 Another way we are continuing the dialogue is through a Courageous Conversation series.
-During these webinar-style events, employees across the enterprise come together to discuss topics such as Latino identity and tips for women seeking careers in trucking and transportation.
-We also shared a candid conversation between WM leaders about how we must move forward as a company to address racial injustice and held a town hall session where employees could pose questions to leadership about WM’s IE&D efforts.
+During these webinar-style events, employees across the enterprise come together to discuss topics such as and tips for and transportation.
+We also shared a between WM leaders about how we must move forward as a company to address racial injustice and held a town hall session where employees could pose questions to leadership about WM’s IE&D efforts.

 Increasing the Number of Women in Our Ranks

 While the waste industry has traditionally been male dominated, we are making significant strides to increase the representation of women.
 The percentage of women in professional, executive and Board positions at WM currently approaches or exceeds industry averages, and we aspire to lead the industry in female representation at every level.